This page is dedicated to hotels I have stayed at in Thailand or know somebody who has stayed at them and also recommends them.

 This hotel screams Luxury at its best, I would even go as far as to say it is a 6-star hotel.

 Right in the centre of all the designer brand shops and malls.
-If you have a lady that wants to fly into Bangkok and do nothing but shop, then this is the hotel for you.
+If you have a lady who wants to fly into Bangkok and do nothing but shop, then this is the hotel for you.
 100 metres from the famous Prada boutique and a short hop to Siam Square which what can I say, are the best shops and restaurants in Bangkok for all pockets.

 Whenever I go to Bangkok for a meetup or just wish to be near the main nightlife areas I always stay along the Sukhumvit Road near Asoke or Nana BTS stations.
 Just in case you want to get somewhere else in Bangkok this allows you the option of the BTS which is brilliant and my second preferred method of getting around the city.
 My first choice is using the speedboats on the Klongs (canals) which is very cheap and so quick on some journeys.